markqvist/Reticulum/docs/source/understanding.rst

 By default Reticulum encrypts all data using public-key cryptography.
 Any message sent to a destination is encrypted with that destinations public key.
-Reticulum can also set up an encrypted channel to a destination with *Perfect Forward Secrecy* and *Initiator Anonymity* using a elliptic curve cryptography and ephemeral keys derived from a Diffie Hellman exchange on the SECP256R1 curve.
+Reticulum can also set up an encrypted channel to a destination with *Perfect Forward Secrecy* and *Initiator Anonymity* using a elliptic curve cryptography and ephemeral keys derived from a Diffie Hellman exchange on Curve25519.
 In Reticulum terminology, this is called a *Link*.

 Reticulum also offers symmetric key encryption for group-oriented communications, as well as unencrypted packets for broadcast purposes, or situations where you need the communication to be in